“The man who won’t loan money isn’t going to have many friends – or need them.”

 - You have to find more borrowers.
 Even if everything works out just like it’s supposed to, once the borrower has repaid the loan, you have to find another borrower.
 You could use a mortgage broker (just like rental property owners use a property manager), but it will eat into your profits.
 You’ll need to account for the mortgage broker’s fees in your profit calculations.

 - It’s not passive.
-Unless you can find a mortgage broker who is also willing to do all of the legwork in evaluating the loan and in inspecting construction process, you’re going to need to participate.
+Unless you can find a mortgage broker who is also willing to do all of the legwork in evaluating the loan and in inspecting the construction process, you’re going to need to participate.
 That is not my definition of passive income.
 Passive income means I make the investment and then collect the checks.
 Dividends are passive income.
 Interest is passive income.
 Rental properties managed by a motivated and skillful property manager provide passive income.
-Needing to find new borrowers every few months, communicating with the borrower to ensure payments come in, evaluating underlying properties, and inspecting construction progress does not qualify as passive income to me.
+Needing to find new borrowers every few months, communicating with the borrower to ensure payments come in, evaluating underlying properties, and inspecting construction progress do not qualify as passive income to me.

 Therefore, hard money lending does not fit into my definition of PIRE.
 I’m sure there are plenty of skilled hard money lenders who are making a higher return on their investment through their hard money loans than we are through our investment in rental properties.
 That’s fine with me.
 I don’t have the appetite for the swings that come with riskier investments; nor do I think that I could price the appropriate interest rate for lending the money to compensate for the risk.